-3.1 The 2019 Data Set
+3.1 The 2022 Data Set

-Of the 120 barn owl nests monitored in 2019, a total of 154 young birds fledged from 58 nests.
-In addition there was evidence of 3 barn owl pairs that had produced eggs and then subsequently failed, and 1 pair where breeding had not been attempted (giving an overall nest occupancy of 51.6%).
-In addition, there were adult singletons present at a further 2 nests.
-The overall mean productivity for the successful nests was 2.66 fledged birds, with mean productivities for the five Regions ranging between 2.44 and 2.91 (Table 1).
+Of the 114 barn owl nests monitored in 2022, a total of 120 young birds fledged from 42 nests.
+In addition, there were an additional 11 nests that produced fledged young where the number fledged was not recorded; there was evidence of 5 barn owl pairs that had produced eggs or young and then subsequently failed; there were 10 pairs where breeding had not been attempted (giving an overall nest occupancy of 59.6%); and there were adult singletons present at a further 3 nests.
+The overall mean productivity for the successful nests monitored was 2.85 fledged birds, with mean productivities for the five Regions ranging between 2.50 and 3.43 (Table 1).